 Palette knife (2), rags/paper towels, garbage bag for used towels, canvas or gessoed board, primed paper, clean jars for solvent

 Need a little more direction without obligation?
-Consider using one of Jill’s step by step paint kits that use a ghosted image of either her Lighthouse or Poppy painting.
+Easy step by step painting kits that Jill developed.
+Choose between her Lighthouse or Poppy painting.
 Click here to order one of Jill’s Learn how to Paint Kits.